mw5mercs-modding/HeatSinkKits/Readme.md

-# Double HeatSinkKits - A Mechwarrior 5 Mercs Mod
+# HeatSinkKits - A Mechwarrior 5 Mercs Mod

 This mod introduces Heat Sink Kits which are installed in the YAML Engine Double Heatsink slot.
 Different heat sink types cannot be mixed anymore and require a compatible heat sink kit.
 So in order to equip double heat sinks